burghardt/easy-wg-quick/README.md

 ### Persisting configuration with systemd

 [Systemd] may load configuration for both hub and clients using `wg-quick.service`.
-Note that also [native support] for setting up Wireguard interfaces exists (since version 237).
+Note that also [native support] for setting up WireGuard interfaces exists (since version 237).

     sudo cp wghub.conf /etc/wireguard/wghub.conf